 As a management major, you will:

-To earn our 128-credit degree in business management, you’ll complete general education, business core, and required and elective courses in the management major.
+To earn our 128-credit degree in business management, you’ll complete general education, our business core, and required and elective courses in the management major:

-Other concentrations available for management majors are insurance and management information systems, both fields offering good career opportunities.
+Other specializations available for management majors are insurance and professional selling, both fields offering good career opportunities.

 Want to work in the field of international business?
 Pair your management degree with a foreign language, global studies, or cross-cultural studies minor.

 Talk with your academic advisor for details about building a plan of study that’s tailored to your personal and professional interests.